 How to get the cheapest Vanguard SIPP

 Interactive Investor* (also known as ii) is the second largest investment platform in the UK and what makes it attractive is that it operates a fixed monthly fee model, with three different service plans on offer.
-Most platforms will charge a fee based on a percentage of your holding, with Vanguard itself charging a capped 0.15% fee.
+Most platforms charge a fee based on a percentage of your holding, with Vanguard itself charging a capped 0.15% fee.
 Our research shows that if you hold more than £104,000 in Vanguard funds, then investing via an Interactive Investor SIPP would actually be cheaper than investing via a Vanguard SIPP.
 This is because Interactive Investor charges a monthly fee of £12.99 via its 'Pension Builder' plan, meaning the maximum total fees you will pay in a given year is £155.88 compared to a maximum of £375 with the Vanguard SIPP.
 The other key point is that the Interactive Investor SIPP has no minimum contribution levels, unlike the Vanguard SIPP which has a minimum monthly investment of £100 or a lump sum of £500.

 The other benefit of an Interactive Investor SIPP* is that you have access to a wider range of investments (including ETFs, investment trusts and shares) and not just Vanguard funds (the Vanguard SIPP only offers Vanguard funds).
 Furthermore, if you change your mind in the future and decide that you would prefer to invest directly into the Vanguard SIPP you can do so without any exit fee.